RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Proposed Method

-In summary, for a model trained on $D_t$, the process of identifying the feature patch that minimizes the loss on the test samples in Eq.(\ref{eq1}) can be approximated by the following objective:
+In summary, for a model trained on $D_t$, the process of identifying the feature patch that minimizes the loss on the holdout samples in (\ref{eq1}) can be approximated by the following objective:

-Eq.(\ref{lossdiff}) indicates that feature patches with larger loss differences contribute more significantly to improve the model performance on test set; thus, the loss difference can be interpreted as the learning value of each feature patch.
-However, since accessing the test set for retraining on $D_{t} \cup D_{\mathrm{test}}$ is prohibited and computationally impractical, we approximate the second term using a lightweight reference model trained solely on validation set $D_{\mathrm{val}}$.
-Consequently, the practical token weight is derived as shown in Eq.(\ref{l1}).